Patrick844/Disease-prediction/README.md

 Serving on **http://localhost:1234/**

 Once you have deployed the server, you can pass it some sample data and see the predictions.
+We also tried to automate the serving of the latest model built when querying predictions.
+The attempt weren't completely successful in running 2 subprocesses in parallel.

 The following example uses curl to send a JSON-serialized pandas DataFrame with the split orientation to the model server :

 **WARNING** : this command works in Bash environment but don’t work in PowerShell, use command prompt on windows .